SUMMER CAMP 2018 - IMPORTANT REMINDERS

 2. Which building are the camps conducted in?

-8 out of 10 weeks of summer camp will take place in Classrooms 1 and 2 in Building 105.
-This is across the street from the church.
+The following camp weeks will take place in Classrooms 1 and 2 in Building 105, across the street from the church.

 You will receive a reminder email about a week before the camp starts date with important details, including which building your child’s camp will be in.